equk/ffox_profiles_win/README.md

 The purpose of this project is to provide a way to create new firefox profiles with security & privacy settings already preset.

-It also includes some style customizations using userChrome.css.
+It also includes some style customizations using `userChrome.css`.

+## Why Make This Script?

+*Mozilla Firefox has a profile manager in windows but doesn't create shortcuts for each profile & expects users to use the profile launcher to select each time.*

+This script creates profiles & shortcuts for each making it easier for users.

+It also uses the same preset settings & userChrome styles for each.

 ## Usage

 Clone or download this repo

-Edit `ffox_profiles.ps1` & add profiles you require to the profiles array
+Edit `ffox_profiles.ps1` & add profiles you require to the `profiles` array

+Optionally you may also want to change the `profilepath` variable (default is $mydocs\ffox_profiles)

-Run the script as an administrator
+Run the script

+*script creates shortcuts & opens folder so u can pin them*

 Pin shortcuts to each profile to the start menu / taskbar